Manipulation Test for Multidimensional RDD: Monte Carlo simulation

 Overall, the Monte Carlo simulations confirm that the manipulation test proposed in this paper has better finite sample properties than alternative tests.
 The simulations demonstrate advantages in terms of power and robustness, reinforcing the findings derived from the local asymptotic analysis discussed earlier.

-Remarkably, the proposed manipulation test can be readily implemented using existing packages in popular statistical software, such as R and STATA.
-Users can conduct the manipulation test with just a few lines of code without selecting additional tuning parameters.
+As outlined in Section \ref{sec:test}, the proposed manipulation test can be readily implemented using existing packages in popular statistical software, such as R and Stata, with just a few lines of code.
 This ease of implementation enhances the practical applicability of the test.
 The next section implements the manipulation test in a real-world application, illustrating its simplicity.